Warchance/script/README.md

-github gui is so fucking shit
+github ui is so fucking shit